CeviKle/NTIRE2026-KLETech-CEVI-PhotoRetouch/README.md

 chmod +x run_all_samples.sh
 ./run_all_samples.sh
 ```
-#change the path in run_all_samples.sh file in the main directory
+Change the folder path in run_all_samples.sh file